SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 A supplemental text comment for your convenience, which is not utilized by the AI.

-#### Constant
+#### Status

-If enabled, the entry would always be present in the prompt.
+1. Blue = The entry would always be present in the prompt.
+2. Green = The entry will be trigerred only on the presence of the keyword.
+3.

-#### Selective
+#### Optional Filter

-If enabled, the entry would only be inserted when both a Key **AND** a Secondary Key have been activated.
+Comma separated list of additional key words in conjunction with the primary key.

-If no secondary keys are provided, this flag is ignored.
+If no arguments are provided, this flag is ignored.
+Supports logic for AND ANY, NOT ANY, or NOT ALL

+1. AND ANY = Activates the entry only if the primary key and Any one of the optional filter keys are in scanned context.
+2. NOT ANY = Activates the entry only if the primary key and None of the optional filter keys are in scanned context.
+1. NOT ALL = Prevents activation of the entry despite primary key trigger, if all of the optional filters are in scanned context.

 #### Probability